vgwb/Antura_arabic/docs/Modules/DataFlow.md

 The Teacher can directly access the database.
 The database must instead not be accessed directly by the minigames, as the Teacher must filter the data based on learning requirements.

-Refer to the (Database)[Database.md] documentation for further details.
+Refer to the [Database](Database.md) documentation for further details.

 ### Teacher filtering

-The minigame data flow is started whenever a minigame is launched through **MiniGameAPI.StartGame()**.
+The minigame data flow is started whenever a minigame is launched through `MiniGameAPI.StartGame()`.

-Prior to loading the minigame, the Teacher retrieves the static minigame configuration (*IGameConfiguration*) and obtains from it the configured **IQuestionBuilder** through a call to **IGameConfiguration.SetupBuilder()**.
+Prior to loading the minigame, the Teacher retrieves the static minigame configuration (`IGameConfiguration`) and obtains from it the configured **IQuestionBuilder** through a call to `IGameConfiguration.SetupBuilder()`.
 The **IQuestionBuilder** defines the learning rules and requirements for the current minigame variation.

-Based on the minigame rules and requirements, the Teacher then selects the vocabulary data suited to the current context and generates a list of **IQuestionPack** through **QuestionPacksGenerator.GenerateQuestionPacks(IQuestionBuilder builder)**.
+Based on the minigame rules and requirements, the Teacher then selects the vocabulary data suited to the current context and generates a list of **IQuestionPack** through `QuestionPacksGenerator.GenerateQuestionPacks(IQuestionBuilder builder)`.

 Each **IQuestionPack** thus generated contains a list of questions, correct answers, and wrong answers suitable for the current learning progression and supported by the minigame.